“`html

 The 600-Hour Requirement

-Virginia requires 600 clock hours of esthetics instruction at a licensed school before you’re eligible to sit for the state board exam.
+Virginia requires 600 clock hours of esthetics (NO FINANCIAL AID FOR THIS PROGRAM) instruction at a licensed school before you’re eligible to sit for the state board exam.
 These hours must be completed at a state-approved institution — not through online-only coursework or self-study.

-Those 600 hours cover the full scope of esthetics practice: skin theory, anatomy and physiology, sanitation and safety, facial techniques, chemical treatments, hair removal, client consultation, and business fundamentals.
+Those 600 hours cover the full scope of esthetics (NO FINANCIAL AID FOR THIS PROGRAM) practice: skin theory, anatomy and physiology, sanitation and safety, facial techniques, chemical treatments, hair removal, client consultation, and business fundamentals.
 At AVI, those hours are built around real client work in our hands-on clinic, not just classroom lectures.

 The State Board Exam